TAHOE RIM TRAIL Endurance Runs FAQs

 Q – Where is the packet pick up site?

 A‐ The packet pick‐up and 100 mile participant weight‐in, and drop bag drop off point takes place at the State of Nevada Legislative Grounds, just south of the Nevada State Capital.
 The street address for the Nevada State Capitol is 101 North Carson Street.
 The best place to park is one block west in a public parking area on Curry Street and 3rd Street.

 100‐Milers: PLEASE make every attempt to complete your mandatory weigh-in by no later than 3:00 pm so you’ll be able to make the briefing in time, which begins at 3:30 pm.
 Last year we had several people show up at the last minute, still needing to be weighed.

 Q – Where will the 100‐mile pre‐race briefing take place?

-A ‐ The pre‐race briefing takes place inside the legislative building adjacent to packet pick‐up.
-The room number will be announced at packet pick-up.
+A ‐ The pre‐race briefing takes place in the Legislative Park, adjacent to packet pick‐up.
 It will start at 3:30 pm.